Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Check if your Azure Front Door Endpoint is running - this process may take a while**

 Use your browser or *curl* command to check if your app is working correctly.
+It may take 10-15 minutes for your app to be accessible using Front Door.

 ```bash
 curl https://$URLofYourFrontDoorEndpoint